dotse/tls-fed-auth/scim-fed-auth.md

 Servers and clients has a name (for identification) and a list of public key pins used to limit valid endpoint certificates.
 Public key pinning syntax and semantics is similar to [@RFC7469].
 Server endpoints also include a base URI to connect to the endpoint.

+## Metadata Schema

+A metadata JSON schema (in YAML format) can be found at [https://github.com/kirei/scim-fed-auth](https://github.com/kirei/scim-fed-auth/blob/master/scim-fed-metadata.yaml).

 ## Metadata Signing

-Metadata is in JSON format, signed with JWS [@RFC7515] and published using JWS JSON Serialization.
+Metadata is signed with JWS [@RFC7515] and published using JWS JSON Serialization.

+The following metadata signature headers are mandatory:

+- alg
+- iat
+- exp

 # Usage Examples